honoxia/rally-eta/README.md

 ## 🎯 Overview

 This system uses machine learning (LightGBM) to predict what time a rally driver **would have achieved** if a red-flagged stage had run normally.
-It's designed for Turkish rally federation (TOSFED) to make fair notional time decisions.
+The system currently uses **2023–2025 Turkish Rally Championship data (8,286 stage results)** collected via the new TOSFED scraper (v1.2).

 ### Key Features